Haywire32/LoS-Archipelago/README.md

 The current version is still unstable and most likely has bugs.

-### Future plans
+### Future plans and ideas
 Trials are not yet implemented as checks.

 DLC maps are currently disabled because logic hasn't been mapped.

+Traps - poison, magic drain

+DeathLink

 Possible map indicators to show in-logic progression

-Traps

-DeathLink
+Brotherhood knight scrolls giving hints

 ### Disclaimer
 AI assistance was used for reverse engineering and hook implementation.
 Item and logic mapping, in-game testing, verification, and design decisions were done manually by me.